yunfengdiao/Skeleton-Robustness-Benchmark/README.md

 + **A summary of transfer-based attacks and defenses**: RobustBenchHAR reviews multiple adversarial attacks and defenses, making it easy to get the whole picture of attacks for practitioners.

 ## Dataset and Checkpoints
-1. We adopt the Dataset in [BEAT](https://github.com/realcrane/Defending-Black-box-Skeleton-based-Human-Activity-Classifiers/tree/main), you can download it from [BaiduNetdisk link](https://pan.baidu.com/s/1s2IzT_hX3IHQ9qWxIwQZng?pwd=9rwa)
+1. We adopt the Dataset in [BEAT](https://github.com/realcrane/Defending-Black-box-Skeleton-based-Human-Activity-Classifiers/tree/main), you can download it from [BaiduNetdisk link](https://pan.baidu.com/s/1s2IzT_hX3IHQ9qWxIwQZng?pwd=9rwa) or [GoogleDrive link]()

-2. The complete checkpoints we used in our experiments can be downloaded from [BaiduNetdisk link]([https://pan.baidu.com/s/1HLtNmDoaFY5mUPbJdefvQQ?pwd=5d9c](https://pan.baidu.com/s/1n40kCNJxJScKVVY06q6S3Q?pwd=242x)
+2. The complete checkpoints we used in our experiments can be downloaded from [BaiduNetdisk link](https://pan.baidu.com/s/1n40kCNJxJScKVVY06q6S3Q?pwd=242x) or [GoogleDrive link](https://drive.google.com/drive/folders/149ZBslY5xeuZ-J0CT48Ohv3sCdsNZ5Br?usp=sharing)

 3. The hugging face link will be available soon...